MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multi-agents.md

     :::image type="content" source="./media/get-started-multiagents/select-start-work-button.png" lightbox="./media/get-started-multiagents/select-start-work-button.png" alt-text="Screenshot of the Contoso Creative Writer app that shows the Start Work button.":::

-### Examine the agent workflow progress and results
+### Examine the orchestration workflow progress and results

 1. The right-side panel displays the workflow progress and the results of each agent.
 Examine each agent's results.